Skip to content

 Why this book matters now

-As debates over race, history, and education intensify, this book offers grounding through memory and firsthand experience.
-It provides historical clarity without erasing the past and invites reflection, understanding, and healing.
+As debates over race, history, and education intensify, this book grounds us in memory and firsthand experience.
+It offers historical clarity without erasure — inviting reflection, understanding, and healing.

 Overview